Posted on Friday 13th May 2022

-With under a month to go until the start of the Birmingham 2022 Commonwealth Games, residents and business in South Staffordshire can now find out more about a cycling event in their area and how it could impact them.
+Residents and business in South Staffordshire can now find out more about a Birmingham 2022 Commonwealth Games cycling event and how it could impact them.

-The Time Trial event passes through part of the district on Thursday, August 4, and will involve some road closures and parking restrictions.
-It will come into the district along Dudley Road, north along Stourbridge Road, and west back towards Wolverhampton on Wodehouse Lane.
+The time trial event passes through part of the district on Thursday August 4 and will involve some road closures and parking restrictions.
+It will come into the district along Dudley Road, north along Stourbridge Road and west towards Wolverhampton on Wodehouse Lane.

-Residents and businesses along the route will be directly contacted to make them aware and they will be advised on how to best prepare for the closures.
+Residents and businesses along the route will be directly contacted to make them aware and advise them on how to prepare for the closures.

 There is also an event help centre which can be found at www.helpcentre.birmingham2022.com

 The main Games website can be found at www.birmingham2022.com

 Staffordshire County Council’s cabinet member for communities and culture Victoria Wilson said:

 The Birmingham 2022 Commonwealth Games will be a huge event for our region and we’re proud to be hosting two events here in Staffordshire.

 This will help to showcase the superb rural scenery in Staffordshire to a worldwide audience and really help to put the county on the map.

 Information on the time trial event is available now and we’d urge people to attend our engagement session if they have any questions.